pakeke-constructor/umg-mod-monorepo/attack_behaviour/components.md

 ]]
 ent.attackSpeed = 1 -- how long it takes to do an attack.

-ent.attackDamage = 10 -- the damage dealt per attack.
+ent.power = 10 -- the damage dealt per attack.
+-- in the case of sorcerers, this is the power of sorcery.

 local ATTACK_TYPES = {